 Yes, I can work with couples and work in an affirmative way with whatever relationship configurations or boundaries that are present in the relationship.
 This is not limited to individuals in romantic partnerships but can be for people experiencing difficulties in any type of relationship.

-Yes, both of these are options and can be booked via the relevant service on the booking page.
-Telephone or online counselling can feel different to face to face and has some benefits but also considerations.
-Please read here for more information to help you decide if online or telephone counselling is the right option for you.
+Yes.
+Online counselling can feel different to face to face and has some benefits for some people's situations but there are also considerations that may need some thought.
+Please read here for more information to help you decide if online counselling is the right option for you.

 Where are your premises?

-By arrangement, and weather permitting, I can also offer 'walk and talk' sessions, in Callendar Park where we can stroll through the park or adjoining woodland paths whilst engaging in a therapeutic session.
+By arrangement, and weather permitting, I can also offer 'walk and talk' sessions, in Callendar Park on any day where we can stroll through the park or adjoining woodland paths whilst engaging in a therapeutic session.
 Please ask about this option if it is sometime that interests you.

 Are your premises accessible?